denten-books/plain-text/4-format.md

 but also become naturalized: that is understood literally.
 For many readers, for example, the very idea of a "dead metaphor" itself no longer evoke death.
-Rather they understand "dead metaphors" to function as a unremarkable synonym for "conventional," "idiomatic," or "unproductive" [^ln-dead].
-In this way Shelley describes the life-cycle of a typical metaphor.
-At its most productive, the metaphor produces new meaning.
+Rather they understand "dead metaphors" to function as a unremarkable synonym for a trope that is merely conventional or idiomatic.[^ln-dead] In this way Shelley describes the life-cycle of a typical metaphor.
+At its most generative stage, the metaphor actively produces new meaning.
 The creative juxtaposition between two as before unrelated domains brings new aspects of experience to light.
 But with time, the poetic metaphor becomes a tired cliché.
 It longer "perpetuates understanding."
-It dies in a sense to become a mere shortcut to understanding.
-We "cease to experience" the trope, Viktor Shklovsky wrote in 1914.
+It dies in a sense of becoming a mere shortcut to understanding.
+In Viktor Shknovsky's words, we "cease to experience" the trope.
 The metaphor dies when we begin recognizing it without apprehension [@shklovsky_voskreshenie_1914].
+It no longer generates new connection between domains, but merely reinforces existing ones.

 Lakoff famously took exception with the idea "dead metaphor," arguing that even those metaphors that are thoroughly habituated still play a vital part in structuring everyday experience.
-He gives the example of the sentence: *He still can't quite grasp the basic ideas of quantum mechanics*.
+He gave the example of the sentence: *He still can't quite grasp the basic ideas of quantum mechanics*.
 Grasping in this case is used as a synonym to "understanding."
-It indicates a transference of properties between physical thought and mental space.
-The metaphor is very much alive, Lakoff writes, because it continues to function widely.
-It is more alive in a sense that some other "one off" poetic metaphors that do not enjoy cultural salience.
-A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense, like the word *pedigree* which alludes to the French "crane's foot," used historically to decorate family-tree diagrams.
+It indicates a transference of properties between physical action (grasping) and mental space (thought).
+The metaphor is alive, Lakoff wrote, because it continues to function widely.
+It is more alive in the sense that other more novel "one off" poetic metaphors have not found cultural salience.
+A truly dead metaphor for Lakoff is one in which the original source image no longer makes sense.
+For example, the English word *pedigree* originally referred to the French "crane's foot," used historically to decorate family-tree diagrams.
 Unlike "grasping ideas" where both sides of the domain transference are still available to the reader, the "crane's foot" contained within the English *pedigree* is no longer accessible to the average speaker.
-The idea of a dead metaphor does not appropriately differentiate between these two cases, according to Lakoff and his adherents [@lakoff_death_1987;
+The idea of a dead metaphor does not appropriately differentiate between these two cases, according to Lakoff and his adherents [@lakoff_death_1987; @muller_metaphors_2008].
-@muller_metaphors_2008].
 The metaphor sometimes "dies" but continues to perform its function of intuitively connecting two disparate domains.
 At other times, the metaphor dies in the sense of one domain becoming no longer accessible to its user.
 Furthermore, a wholly unmotivated metaphor does no work at all.
 Thus the non-sensual riddle famously posed by the mad hatter to Alice in Lewis Carroll's *Alice in Wonderland*: How is a raven like a writing desk?
 The dissimilarity between the two domains---of animals and of furniture---prevents productive congruence.[^ln4-carroll]

-This may be good moment to pause and to take stock of these preliminary remarks.
-I observe first that the design of modern human--computer interfaces makes heavy use of metaphor in the mode of "conceptual blending."
-Second, I locate the idea of "conceptual blending" within the lineage of literary poetics.
-The work of researchers in human--computer interaction like John Carroll and Stuart Card relies on insight from cognitive linguists like George Lakoff and Mark Johnson.
-The conceptual or cognitive blending school pioneered by Lakoff and Johnson in turn represents a development of metaphor theory with roots in the works of Percy Shelley, Viktor Shklovsky, and I.E.  Richards.
-Finally, I note that metaphors understood in this tradition succeed and fail in interesting ways.
-They succeed when the metaphor connects ideas from two differing conceptual domains.
-At the very least, blending plays an important instrumental in everyday cognitive activity [@lakoff_metaphors_1980].
-At its best, conceptual blending enables learning and discovery [@carroll_interface_1987; @card_methods_2006].
-A vital metaphor revitalizes human experience and produces new knowledge about the world [@shklovsky_voskreshenie_1914; @richards_philosophy_1936].

-In the first chapter of the book I made the case for simulated text, arguing that the verisimilitude between printed text and its digital representation obscures material realities particular to computation.
-We are thus shown one thing but manipulate another.
-To drag and drop a document into a trash can on the screen, for example, corresponds to a number of data manipulations on the disk.
-None of these necessarily include deletion as such.
-The representation of the document may disappear where the inscription underlying representation remains.
-In most case, we the users, are not bothered by such incongruence.
-But in some cases, when it really matters---under the threat of censorship or persecution, for example---the incongruence exposes the frailty of our alienation.
-It is an unprecedented state of affairs: to lose sight of the material realities, made all more troubling by the ubiquity of the simulation.

-Metaphor machines present us with a special case of conceptual domain blending.
-In the cognitive view, the metaphor performs a number of "conventional mapping from one domain to another" [@lakoff_contemporary_1998, 239].
-Lakoff mentions for example the common trope of "a state is a person," implicit in the ideas of a "friendly" or a "hostile" state [@lakoff_contemporary_1998, 243].
-In this case, ideas about agency, emotion, and mental life usually attached to people are extended to state actors.
-Similarly, to say that someone is "boiling mad," instantiates the common trope of  "anger is a hot liquid in a container."
-In this case, we map common known properties attached to the domain of physics to the domain of emotion.
-Lakoff further explains that such domain mapping follow a few rules.
-They are usually partial and asymmetrical.
-"Mapping are not arbitrary," he writes, "but grounded in the body and in everyday experience and knowledge."
-Finally domain mapping obey what Lakoff call the Invariance Principle, by which "the image schema structure of the source domain is projected onto the target domain in a way that is consistent with inherent target domain structure" [@turner_conceptual_1995; @lakoff_contemporary_1998;
-@ruiz_de_mendoza_ibanez_nature_1998; @lakoff_invariance_2009].

 To what extent does the interface metaphor correspond to the above definitions?
 When discarding a document into a trash bin, in our reoccurring